Overcoming Perfectionism: Why Your Perfectionism Is Killing Your Career and What To Do About It

 She quickly pronounced my greatest leadership quality as, “You’re quirky.”

 Quirky?
 Quirky!
-Quirky.
+QUirKy.

 I had failed.
 I had an image of the ideal leader, and quirky wasn’t it.